Cross-validated risk scores adaptive enrichment (CADEN) design: The CADEN Design

 \subsection{Hypotheses testing}

-In the CADEN design we consider a dual-composite null hypothesis $H_C$ \cite{wang:hung:2013} that states that there is no difference between the response rates in the treatment arms in the overall trial population and also no difference between the response rates in the treatment arms within the sensitive group (the sensitive group is obtained by applying the adaptive signature analysis as described in Section \ref{sec:CVRS}).
-The null hypothesis $H_C$ can be represented as an intersect of the hypothesis $H_O$ and $H_S$, i.e.

-In (\ref{eq:hypothesis}), the $H_O$ represents the hypothesis that there is no difference between the response rates in the treatment arms in the overall trial population.
-For a binary outcome, this could be evaluated using a test based on a normal approximation for the difference of two proportions ({\it prop.test} R function, two-sided). $H_S$ represents the hypothesis that there is no difference between the response rates in the treatment arms within the sensitive group.
+In the CADEN design we consider a dual-composite null hypothesis $H_C$ \citep{wang:hung:2013} that states that there is no difference between the response rates in the treatment arms in the overall trial population and also no difference between the response rates in the treatment arms within the sensitive group (the sensitive group is obtained by applying the adaptive signature analysis as described in Section \ref{sec:CVRS}).
+The null hypothesis $H_C$ can be represented as an intersect of the hypothesis $H_O$ and $H_S$, i.e. $H_C = H_O \cap H_S$.
+In this equation, the $H_O$ represents the hypothesis that there is no difference between the response rates in the treatment arms in the overall trial population.
+For a binary outcome, this could be evaluated using a test based on a normal approximation for the difference of two proportions ({\tt prop.test} function in {\tt R}, two-sided). $H_S$ represents the hypothesis that there is no difference between the response rates in the treatment arms within the sensitive group.
 For a binary outcome, this could be examined using Fisher's exact test (two-sided).
+The $p$-value for testing the $H_S$ is computed using the Stouffer's combination method of the $p$-value from testing the difference between the arms in the sensitive group in Stage 1, and the $p$-value from testing the difference between the arms in Stage 2 (here, all patients belong to the sensitive group by design).